0BananaBig0/from_gcc_to_cpp/docs/makeAndMakefiles.md

 1. To understand the process of `make`, manually build a dependency tree starting from the root.
+2. When a command set contain multiple commands, if `.ONESHELL` or `\` is not used, make invoke a new shell for each command everytime.

 ### `.PHONY`, a Pseudo Target